lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.
 * 521 bit curve not widely used.

+A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not us must be wrapped in the HKDF construction.

 The lower security levels are provided with HKDF-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
 Higher security levels are paired with SHA3 for computational efficiency, and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar spicifications.

 ## Domain Separators {#sec-domain}